Skip to content Skip to footer

 Common Cabinet Terms

 Base cabinet, dovetail, face frame, and stile.
-These are words we use every day but we realize that to most of our clients they may seem like a foreign language.
-For us working in the woodshop these are simply terms we use to describe how we build those amazing custom cabinets, but since they can feel a little overwhelming the first time around we thought we would break down some of the most common phrases and explain what they mean.
-Product education is important to us because we want you to be familiar with the how and why of our process.
+These are words we use every day, but we realize that to most of our clients, they may seem like a foreign language.
+For us working in the woodshop, these are simply terms we use to describe how we build those fantastic custom cabinets, but since they can feel a little overwhelming the first time around, we thought we would break down some of the most common phrases and explain what they mean.
+Product education is vital to us because we want you to be familiar with the how and why of our process.

 Base cabinet